M&A Roundtable: What You Should Know About Business Interruption Insurance in M&A

 Hunter Williams (04:07):

-You know, again, I'm not a broker and understanding the policy language, but my understanding is there's tier one and tier two types clients that might be distinguished within a policy you may name and individual customers and suppliers than the policy.
+Again, I'm not a broker and understanding the policy language, but my understanding is there's tier one and tier two type clients that might be distinguished within a policy you may name and individual customers and suppliers than the policy.
 So, I think there's several ways to handle that when you're interacting with it.

 Jaclyn Frey (04:27):